Take a read!

 In the beginning we really didn’t have enough stories, so we started asking friends and writers we admired.
-Some of our early supporters have been loyal boosters all of these years later, including Robert Scotellaro, Meg Pokrass, Jane Ciabattari, Pamela Painter, Molly Giles, Thaisa Frank, and, of course, Paul Strohm.
+Some of our early supporters became permanent loyal boosters, including Robert Scotellaro, Meg Pokrass, Jane Ciabattari, Pamela Painter, Molly Giles, Thaisa Frank, and, of course, Paul Strohm.

-In our eight years, we’ve read on average 1,000 stories a year, and accepted about 50 annually.
-We met the writer Beret Olsen, now our beloved photo editor.
-We’ve interviewed flash fiction luminaires and introduced a monthly photo prompt.
+Over the ensuring years, we read on average 1,000 stories a year, and accepted about 50 annually.
+We met Beret Olsen, who became our beloved photo editor.
+We interviewed flash fiction luminaries and introduced a monthly photo prompt.
 Hosted three San Francisco Lit Crawl readings, participated in panels at the annual conference of the Association of Writers and Writing Programs, racked up a few awards (Best Small Fictions and the Wigleaf Top 50), had a few laughs, and produced a book.
-This all calls for a toast!
-To many more tiny tales and big adventures.
+While I stepped down from the website in 2022 to pursue other dreams, this calls for a toast!
+To those happy years of tiny tales and big adventures.
 Cheers.